cyb0124/OCRemote/README.md

     This process reads the energy level of a FluxNetwork and emits redstone signal based on the energy level, with rules specified by callback functions.

 ## Usage
-The documentation is still WIP and there isn't a GUI for configuration yet.
 The storage/auto-crafting configuration is currently hardcoded in the [server program's main function](server/CPPImpl/Entry.cpp).
 It contains a sample configuration which you can adapt for your own use.
 To use OCRemote, you need to build and run the [server program](server/CPPImpl) on a server that can be reached from OpenComputers' Internet Card.
 The server requires a C++ compiler (e.g. gcc) with C++17 support, [CMake](https://cmake.org/) and [Boost](https://www.boost.org/) to build.
 For the [client script](client/client.lua), you need to replace the `...` in the first line with your own configuration (`resX` and `resY` are the screen resolutions).
 The client script is meant to run without any OS or storage medium.
 To run it, first compress it using [Lua minifier](https://mothereff.in/lua-minifier) and then flash it into an EEPROM.
 Alternatively, you can flash the [loader script](client/loader.lua) to load the uncompressed client script from the Internet.

 The following image explains how common recipes are specified.
 ![Explanation for recipe specification](recipe-help.png "Explanation for recipe specification")

+### Rust Rewrite
+The server has been rewritten in Rust, which should be easier to build and run.
+See [example configuration](server/RustImpl/src/config.rs) for details.